-When I unboxed the Moblique, I realised quickly that it had a much steeper angled flange than I'm used to, and was very wary about how this would affect my script.
-I was pleasantly surprised to realise that the steeper angle has improved my copperplate script.
+When I unboxed the Moblique, I realised quickly that it had a steeper angled flange than I'm used to, and was very wary about how this would affect my script.
+I was pleasantly surprised to realise that the steeper angle has improved my Copperplate script.

-*UPDATE After a little more testing, I've upgraded 'pleasantly surprised' to 'absolutely ecstatic'.
-Key strokes that I thought I was incapable of achieving for the last four years are suddenly not a problem.
-Essentially, creating square tops and bottoms.
-This has been a killer, and a little disheartening for my Copperplate script, so I'm over the moon to see that this slight angle switch of the flange has fixed the issue!
+After a little more testing, I upgraded 'pleasantly surprised' to 'absolutely ecstatic'.
+Creating square tops and bottoms, which I thought I was incapable of achieving for the last four years is suddenly not a problem.
+I'm over the moon to see that this slight angle switch of the flange has fixed the issue!
 Also, the top bowl on the lowercase 'k' has always given me grief.
 No more!
 I will forever sing the praise of this tool.

 Ranking my penholders